Darkstrumn/Terrain-Crystals/README.md

-Repository for the 1.8.9 mod Terrain Crystals - available here: http://minecraft.curseforge.com/projects/terrain-crystals
+Repository for the 1.8.9 and 1.9 mod Terrain Crystals - available here: http://minecraft.curseforge.com/projects/terrain-crystals

 Feel free to post any suggestions, issues or pull requests here.
 Thanks!